Basic English Learning

 Adverbs are words that modify verbs, adjectives, or other adverbs.
 They provide more information about how, where, when, or to what degree something happens.
 Understanding different types of adverbs helps in building more detailed and accurate sentences.

-1. Adverbs of Place
+Adverbs of Place in English with Examples

 Adverbs of place describe where an action occurs.
 They answer the question “where?”